Hebrew Roots Bible Study (HRBS) Orosi would like to invite you to Sukkot 2017!

 Registration is mandatory whether you are coming one day or all the days, because we expect to be at full capacity.
 Because this celebration is taking place at a 10 acre residence, we do not have the ability to have a very large crowd and therefore must limit the registrations.
 So it is mandatory that you register, and best if you register early.
 After you have registered, please let us know immediately if you realize you can’t make it so we can give your spot/s to someone else.
 Registration closes 9/12/2017.

-We want to encourage all who come to take in consideration additional monies for food and for a gift.
+We want to encourage all who come to take in consideration additional monies for a gift.
 We feel that scripture supports each of us making the preparations for this.
 Imagine if you will going to Jerusalem.
 As the scripture below indicates, you would be taking with you a gift in accordance with how you have been blessed throughout the year.
-After you have given the gift, you still are wanting to celebrate by purchasing food and other things that enhance the joy of the celebration.
-We have found that it costs approximately $3.50 – $4.00 per plate to feed everyone.
-For instance, if you are staying the full length of time this year there will be 19 or so meals served.
-This may be helpful to you as you prepare to come and determine what to give for food and for an additional gift.
+As you can understand the fees that we charge are minimal amount just to make this happen, so any additional gifts really are a blessing to make this event a joy to all.

 Deuteronomy 16:13-17 13 “You shall celebrate the Feast of Booths seven days after you have gathered in from your threshing floor and your wine vat; 14 and you shall rejoice in your feast, you and your son and your daughter and your male and female servants and the Levite and the stranger and the orphan and the widow who are in your towns.
 15 “Seven days you shall celebrate a feast to the LORD your God in the place which the LORD chooses, because the LORD your God will bless you in all your produce and in all the work of your hands, so that you shall be altogether joyful.
 16 “Three times in a year all your males shall appear before the LORD your God in the place which He chooses, at the Feast of Unleavened Bread and at the Feast of Weeks and at the Feast of Booths, and they shall not appear before the LORD empty-handed.
 17 “Every man shall give as he is able, according to the blessing of the LORD your God which He has given you.
 NAS.